-• Metatarsal Pad: Metatarsal pads can be added to orthoses at the lab or added by the practitioner in the clinic. areas of normal plantar pressure values may still ulcerate, and patients with elevated plantar pressure may not.
-Lavery, et al. said that foot pressure is a "poor tool" in predicting ulcers.
-He and others note that foot ulcers do not necessarily occur at sites of peak pressure but may occur at sites of normal pressure magnitudes.28-29
+While pressure is an important contributor to ulcerations of the diabetic foot, shear forces also play a significant role.
+Hsi noted that patients with areas of normal plantar pressure values may still ulcerate, and patients with elevated plantar pressure may not.26 Lavery, et al. said that foot pressure is a "poor tool" in predicting ulcers.27 He and others note that foot ulcers do not necessarily occur at sites of peak pressure but may occur at sites of normal pressure magnitudes.^{28,29}